Phase transition of singular Gibbs measures for three-dimensional Schr\"odinger-wave system: Introduction

 \subsection{Organization of the paper}

 In Section \ref{SEC:Not}, we introduce some notations and preliminary lemmas for both deterministic and probabilistic techniques.
 In Section \ref{SEC:Construc}, we first present the stochastic variational formulation of the partition function and isolate and kill divergences beyond Wick renormalization.
-As a next step, we prove the uniform exponential integrability and tightness of the truncated Gibbs measures (Subsection \ref{SUBSEC:uniform}).
-Once we construct the Gibbs measure for weakly coupled case (i.e.~$0<|\ld|\ll 1$), we prove the singularity of the Gibbs measure with respect to the Gaussian field (Subsection \ref{SUBSEC:singular}) and construct a shifted measure with respect to which the Gibbs measure $\rhoo$ is absolutely continuous (Subsection \ref{SUBSEC:AC}).
+Next, we prove the uniform exponential integrability and tightness of the truncated Gibbs measures (Subsection \ref{SUBSEC:uniform}).
+Once we construct the Gibbs measure for the weakly coupled case (i.e.~$0<|\ld|\ll 1$), we prove the singularity of the Gibbs measure with respect to the Gaussian field (Subsection \ref{SUBSEC:singular}) and construct a shifted measure with respect to which the Gibbs measure $\rhoo$ is absolutely continuous (Subsection \ref{SUBSEC:AC}).
 In Section \ref{SEC:non}, we prove the non-normalizability of the Gibbs measure in the strongly coupled case (i.e.~$|\ld|\gg 1$).
 We first construct a reference measure (Subsection \ref{SUBSEC:refm}) and then construct a $\s$-finite version of Gibbs measures with respect to the reference measure.
-After then, we prove the non-normalizability of the $\s$-finite measure (Subsection \ref{SUBSEC:Non}) and so the non-convergence of the truncated Gibbs measures $\{\rhoo_N\}$ comes as a corollary (Subsection \ref{SUBSEC:nonconv}).
-In Appendix \ref{SEC:non}, we study the generalized grand-canonical formulation of the Gibbs measure and prove that the limiting Gibbs measure is unique in that case.
+After that, we prove the non-normalizability of the $\s$-finite measure (Subsection \ref{SUBSEC:Non}), and thus the non-convergence of the truncated Gibbs measures $\{\rhoo_N\}$ comes as a corollary (Subsection \ref{SUBSEC:nonconv}).